nickgzzjr/messages/README.md

 For the latest version of RequireJS, visit http://requirejs.org/docs/download.html.

 Back in the `client` folder, create `main.js`, with the content below.
 This is the starting point for any RequireJS app.
 Used to define components and their dependencies.
+The cool part is that Meteor loads this file automatically to kick off the AngularJS app.

     require.config({
         paths: {